 * * *

 That night, Goda was even more stoic and quiet than usual.
-While Kanna ate her dinner, Goda ignored her and washed her tunic in a bucket of cold water.
+While Kanna ate her dinner, Goda ignored her and washed her own tunic in a bucket of cold water.
 They said absolutely nothing to each other for the rest of the evening.
 After Goda hung her clothes up in the storage room to dry, she crawled into bed naked and huffed out the light in silence.

 For awhile, Kanna couldn’t sleep because the sounds of the soldiers making merry with Innkeeper Jaya were disturbing her.
-Goda appeared to not even notice them, her body growing still, her breaths turning steady in no time at all.
+Goda appeared to not even notice them, her body still, her breaths turning steady in no time at all.

 Kanna could see the entire spread of the woman’s nude back in the moonlight.
 She had seen it before, but never so closely, and never for so long.
 Even when the voices next door finally died down and the whole of the compound seemed to go to sleep, Kanna found it hard to close her eyes.
 Instead, she watched Goda’s body—the back of her shoulders, the sides of her torso, the edges of her hips—rising and falling with each breath.